-Bodybuilding.com were fined $7m back in 2012 for spiking supplements with steroids (source).
+Bodybuilding.com were fined $7m back in 2012 for spiking supplements with steroids (2).

 If supplements work, why would brands feel the urge to spike their formulas with illegal ingredients?

-Craze were also fined for containing illegal and meth-like stimulants in their pre workout supplements (source).
+Craze were also fined for containing illegal and meth-like stimulants in their pre workout supplements (3).

 Because they’re simply overrated.
 Save your money.

-You can lose 30lbs of fat and get shredded by eating junk food every day.
+You can lose 30 pounds of fat and get shredded by eating junk food every day.
 How do I know?
-Because I did it (multiple times).
+I did it multiple times.

-The TYPES of foods you eat does NOT affect your body composition, but HOW MUCH food you eat does.
+The types of foods you eat do not affect your body composition, but how much food you eat does.

-IIFYM (if it fits your macros) is a dieting methodology that’s gone viral in the last decade; obliterating this myth of having to eat healthy.
+IIFYM (if it fits your macros) is a dieting methodology that’s gone viral in the last decade, obliterating this myth of having to eat healthy (4).

-For the unaware, the IIFYM theory protocol is: you can eat whatever you want, as long as you hit the right quantities of protein/carbs/fats.
-For example, such ratios may be: 30/40/30.
+For the unaware, the IIFYM theory protocol is: you can eat whatever you want, as long as you hit the right quantities of protein, carbs, and fats.
+For example, such ratios may be 30/40/30.

 What IIFYM followers don’t realise is, they could be saving a lot of time NOT working out these ratios; by simply hitting a calorie number instead.
 Calories is the important number here, not quantities of macronutrients.